tzero86/tzero86-bits/content/posts/gameZone_writeup.md

 This is a quick writeup or another "just-me-taking-notes" thing for the GameZone's TryhackMe room.
 This room is quite guided so there won't be much more detail added by this writup.
 Just straight to the point solutions for each task.
 Enjoy!

+- Please visit This room on TryHackMe by [clicking this link](https://tryhackme.com/room/gamezone).
+- **PLEASE NOTE:** Passwords and flag values were intentionally masked as required by THM writeups rules.
+The write-up follows my step by step solution to this box, errors and all.

 [Task 1] Deploy the vulnerable machine
 --------------------------------------